 1" drug because of the potential for abuse, alongside heroin and MDMA.

-frequent rap song and casual television reference, current penalties in
+Even with the frequent rap song and casual television reference, current

 In what seems to be a growing popularity and acceptance, the use of marijuana

 is still a crime and very much pursued by the authorities.
 The penalties

 an individual may be subjected to are far more inconvenient than the task

 of abiding by law.
 The notorious relationship between marijuana and the